 If money is withdrawn from the bank, that’s not proof the money went to pay for anything in particular, only that it was withdrawn.

-Resist the temptation to get a credit card or debit card for your PTO.
+Resist the temptation to get a debit card for your PTO.

 If an officer or committee member can’t afford to pay for a PTO expense out of pocket and wait to be reimbursed, then the PTO Treasurer can always issue a check to pay the vendor.

-I know it’s more of a headache with more hoops to jump through, but it is better than someone draining the PTO bank account from unauthorized charges or having to chase down receipts.
+I know it’s more of a headache with more hoops to jump through to reimburse members for purchases made on behalf of the PTO, but it is better than someone draining the PTO bank account from unauthorized charges or having to chase down receipts.

 The PTO Treasurer should never reimburse for any expense that wasn’t approved by the PTO, whether it was something in the annual budget or is permitted by agreement during a meeting.